hialin/hial/README.md

 # Hial

 Hial is an uniform data API, particularly suitable for textual data.
-It is both a library and an executable.
+It is a CLI tool backed by a library.

-🚧 Hial is currently under construction. 🚧

-## What is an uniform data API?

 An uniform data API is a programmatic interface to different types of data represented in an uniform manner (a general tree/graph structure).
 This makes the data easy to read, explore and modify using a small number of functions.
-The types of data that can be supported by this API are the file system structure, usual configuration files (json, yaml, toml), markup files (xml, html), programs written in various programming languages, operating system configurations and runtime parameters, etc.
+The types of data that can be supported by this API are the file system structure, usual configuration files (json, yaml, toml), markup files (xml, html), programs written in various programming languages, operating system configurations and runtime parameters, database tables and records, etc.

 ### Why is it needed?

-The uniform data API maximizes user comfort and speed by mapping the data into a single mental model.
-This model can be used in 90% of all cases, while the remaining 10% of cases can be handled by the usual specialized APIs.
-A simple and uniform data model makes it easy to create, transform, filter, delete any kind of data, programmatically.
+The uniform data API maximizes user comfort and speed because it requires a single mental model.
+This model allows data search and manipulation in most cases, with the remaining cases being handled by the usual specialized APIs.
+A simple and uniform data model makes it easy to create, transform, filter and delete any kind of data, manually or programmatically.

 The following tasks should be easy with such an API:
+- pinpoint changes in configuration files (e.g. change a specific value in a json/yaml/toml/text file)
 - interactive or automated data exploration (structured grep)
-- targeted editing of configuration files (e.g. change a specific value in a json/yaml/toml/text file)
-- custom verification of programs, e.g. testing program invariants
 - complex data conversions
 - semantic diffs
+- custom verification of programs, e.g. testing program invariants

 ## The data model

+🚧 **Hial is currently under construction.
+Some things may change**. 🚧

 The data model is that of a graph of simple data nodes.
 The graph is always represented as a spanning tree, with a single root node and a hierarchy of children nodes.